Diversity & Inclusion

 Jonathan J. Lerner headed Skadden’s litigation practice for almost 20 years before retiring as a partner.
 During his career, he has conducted numerous complex jury and bench trials as well as arbitrations, and has argued more than 20 appeals, including 17 federal appeals alone.
 His practice emphasizes federal court litigation, including securities, corporate and commercial litigation, as well as matters involving commercial arbitration.
 Mr. Lerner has played a leading role in many of Skadden’s most significant cases.
-He is ranked as a senior statesman by Chambers USA as a Senior Statesman nationally in securities litigation and in New York City’s top lawyers in both general and securities litigation and nationally as one of the top lawyers in securities litigation, and is listed in The Best Lawyers in America in bet-the-company litigation, commercial litigation, mergers and acquisitions litigation and securities litigation.
+Mr. Lerner is currently ranked by both Chambers USA as a Senior Statesman nationally in securities litigation and in New York City in both general and securities litigation.
+He also is ranked nationally by Chambers among the top mediators and is listed in The Best Lawyers in America in bet-the-company litigation, commercial litigation, mergers and acquisitions litigation and securities litigation.

 Mr. Lerner was lead counsel in the Southern District of New York for Christie’s Inc. in securing the complete dismissal of RICO and other claims by William I. Koch that Christie’s made false claims about the authenticity of counterfeit wine that supposedly belonged to Thomas Jefferson and successfully argued the appeal in the Court of Appeals for the Second Circuit.

 Mr. Lerner successfully represented JAKKS Pacific, Inc. in the dismissal of litigation brought by World Wrestling Entertainment, Inc. in the United States District Court for the Southern District of New York and Connecticut state court.
 In 2009, the United States Court of Appeals for the Second Circuit affirmed the dismissal.

 In 2006, he represented the general partners of the Hudson Waterfront Partnerships in the dismissal by the New York Supreme Court of all of Donald Trump’s claims involving the $1.8 billion sale of Riverside South properties.